Germany (Air Force), Federal Republic of

 The medical services of the Bundeswehr were centralized into the Bundeswehr Joint Medical Service in 2002.
 The responsibility for the medical support of the vast majority of the military was transferred to this major organisational element.
 However, because of the specialised needs of military aviation, an Aeromedical Service was retained within the aeronautical units maintained by the Air Force, Army and Navy of the Bundeswehr, and a centralised aeromedical institution under the lead of the Surgeon General of the Air Force was established to provide specific support in the entire field of Aerospace Medicine.

-German Air Force Center for Aerospace Medicine (GAFCAM)
+German Air Force Center for Aerospace Medicine (AFCAM)

 By fusion of the former office of the Surgeon General German Air Force and the Air Force Institute of Aviation Medicine, a new institution was established in October 2013: the German Air Force Center for Aerospace Medicine.
-This center discharges responsibilities for the “Aerospace Medicine” sector on behalf of the Bundeswehr, and it administers the Aviation Medical Service of all flying units.
+This center covers all responsibilities for the “Aerospace Medicine” sector on behalf of the Bundeswehr including the Flight Medical Service of all flying units.

-The duties of the Aviation Medical Services include not only the medical examination, evaluation and support of military flight personnel, but also the evaluation of pilots on behalf of civilian aviation authorities.
-The Center for Aerospace Medicine provides a broad spectrum of services, such as the selection of candidates for flying duties by means of computer and simulator-based testing of aptitude and trainability, the provision of national and international training courses in aerospace physiology and aviation medicine, as well as the testing of aircraft, aircraft equipment, flight clothing and safety systems with regard to their suitability for use by the flying crews.
+The duties of the Flight Medical Services include not only the medical examination, evaluation and support of military flight personnel, but also the evaluation of pilots on behalf of civilian aviation authorities.
+The Center for Aerospace Medicine provides a broad spectrum of services, such as the selection of candidates for flying duties by means of computer and simulator-based testing of aptitude and trainability, the provision of national and international training courses in aerospace physiology and aviation medicine, as well as the testing of aircraft, aircraft equipment, flight clothing and aviation life support equipment with regard to their suitability for use by the flying crews.
 Further tasks include the forensic investigation of aircraft accidents, including toxicological and DNA analysis, the processing of all aspects of flight physiology, and intervention in crisis situations.
-As a science-based service provider, the GAFCAM has to assure the quality of its services by conducting its own scientific research.
-All tasks relating to scientific aspects, research, testing and development in the Center for Aerospace Medicine of the German Air Force are united in a single department at one location.
+As a science-based service provider, the AFCAM has to assure the quality of its services by conducting its own scientific research.
+All tasks relating to scientific aspects, research, testing and development in the Center for Aerospace Medicine of the German Air Force are working in one organisation.